fangoaish/Tableau__Superstore_Sales_Performance/README.md

 # Superstore Sales Performance

 ## Project Overview
-The [Sales Performance Dashboard](https://public.tableau.com/app/profile/fang.wen.hsiao/viz/SupersotreSales_17111190533460/SuperstoreSalesPerformance) aims to provide actionable insights into our company's sales performance, focusing on key metrics such as Total Profit, Total Sales, Total Quantity, Profit by Subcategory, Sales by Segment, Order Distribution by Shipping Mode, and Order Distribution by Category.
+The [Sales Performance Dashboard](https://public.tableau.com/app/profile/fang.wen.hsiao/viz/SupersotreSales_17111190533460/SuperstoreSalesPerformance) aims to provide actionable insights into the company's sales performance, focusing on key metrics such as Total Profit, Total Sales, Total Quantity, Profit by Subcategory, Sales by Segment, Order Distribution by Shipping Mode, and Order Distribution by Category.
 By leveraging these metrics, we aim to enhance our understanding of sales trends, identify areas of improvement, and drive strategic decision-making to optimize revenue and profitability.
 ![Superstore Sales Performance](https://github.com/fangoaish/Tableau__Superstore_Sales_Performance/assets/51399519/824c6010-480a-4933-8a10-2e67e523c235)